zng-ui/zng/TODO/_current.md

     - We need the parent to load the right color-scheme in the image.
     - Allow headless children in any headed window?

-* Directional nav does not work for inline, need better center point?

 * Implement `markdown!`.
     - List number horizontal alignment.
         - Need something like a grid here as well?
 To share the column size.